 Lara Wetlands is a bush camping ground on a cattle station south of Barcaldine.
 The Wetlands are fed by a century old artesian bore and the unpowered camping is quite delightful.
-The water is quite shallow and full of dead timber but provides a wonderful habitat for over 118 species of birds.
-We keep a detailed Bird List at the Wetlands Office for you to read and enjoy.
+The water is knee deep all the way across the lake and is full of dead ghost gums that have been standing since 1908.
+It provides a wonderful habitat for over 127 species of birds.
+We keep a detailed Bird List at the Wetlands Office for you to read and enjoy and also have our Wetlands registered on ebird.com.
 Both professional and amateur ‘Birders’ love visiting the Wetlands and photographing the amazing array of feathered visitors.

 All around the water’s edge Red Kneed and Black Fronted Dotterel are feeding and they will come up to a few metres away.

 Pink Eared Duck come in really close to the water’s edge and at times walk in the shallow water sieving for food.

 As for the Blacked Tail Native Hen’s they’ve got their ‘Turbo’ switched off and come in close and pose for shots.

 Each afternoon about 5.30pm you can hear the Red Tailed Black Cockatoo’s coming in to water at the same spot each day; about 5 come in most days, and all the ‘point and shoot’ mob are waiting.

 Check out a small selection of our feathered friends of Lara Wetlands.
 Over 110 species have been identified here so far, how many will you discover when you visit?Photos courtesy of Jodie Ahkee of the Lake Eyre Basin Rangers#outbackqueensland #tourismtribe #birdwatching #birdsofinstagram #birdlovers #birdphotography #birding #bestbirdshots #wildlifephotography #birdfreaks #birdstagram #instabird #instanature